"Hoping, planning and dreaming are nothing if you fail to take action"

 Thanks for listening,

-When most rest in the evenings and on the weekends, entrepreneurs are still working in some way on some project they are involved in.
+When most rest in the evenings and over the weekend, entrepreneurs are still working in some way, on some project they are involved in.
 They will never settle or be satisfied because they are constantly trying to grow and improve themselves, their businesses and society.
 When most tell themselves "It's ok to take a break, you work really hard," they think to themselves "what else can I do right now to grow my business and get more exposure?"
 I wish to clarify that I think resting is normal and expected, but these individuals prefer “work” over fun because what most consider work, they find fun.
 It’s an innate outlook and desire to constantly learn.
 A real entrepreneur is an amazing person, and we have all benefited from their dreams.
-Many people hold half or more of the characteristics of an entrepreneur, but are scared of the risk or refuse to leave their bubble of financial guarantee.
+Many people hold half or more of the characteristics of an entrepreneur, but fear the risk or refuse to leave their bubble of financial guarantee.
 More often, some just settle in with their current life and find a respectable peace in it.

 To examine the contrary, an article by Neil Patel of Entrepreneur.com called 6 Signs That You're Not Cut Out for Entrepreneurship, lists some interesting characteristics of those who may not make it in this self-starter dominated world.
 A few of these include, “you get along with everyone in life,” and “you feel mainstream (and you love it).”

 Being mainstream means going along with pop-culture and allowing these trends to influence your thoughts, decisions and spending (the whole economic pie).
 Being an alpha-type leader means you will inevitably bump heads with many.
 This includes those who accept technology, fashion, etc., as fine (the pop-culture people).
-In many cases people who you will clash with include those who cannot grasp why you want to take risks (i.e. the 9-5’er who feels safe in their bubble with their house, dog and yearly vacation).
+In many cases, people who you will clash with include those who cannot grasp why you want to take risks (i.e. the 9-5’er who feels safe in their bubble with their house, dog and yearly vacation).
 Like it or not, entrepreneurs have a drive towards success because they wish to live a life that others cannot.
 To earn this, they work smarter and harder than others are willing to work.
 This reinforces some of the concepts I have mentioned thus far, and helps drive home the foundation of what an entrepreneur truly is.

 As an entrepreneur and founder of a few tech start-ups, it’s safe to say I have a fairly diverse background.
 When such a background is built upon over 5 years of pre-college work experience, it provides unique insight on what common sense and education really are.
 I graduated with 3.95 GPA after consistently juggling full time school, work and my start-up.
 I truly understand the effort it takes to achieve Magna and Summa Cum Laude status.
 This blog post will examine my personal experiences with college students and business professionals, in an effort to understand those with high levels of education that seem to under-perform in the workplace.